 General scheduling considerations

 1. In order to fulfill all graduation requirements within four years, students are encouraged to enroll in six classes each semester.

 2. One credit of teacher's assistant (TA) or office aide may be earned in grades 9-12, and only one TA or office aide position may be held per semester.

 3. Late arrival/early dismissal is granted to students who meet specific requirements.
 A late arrival/early dismissal form can be obtained in the counseling office.
 Students with late arrival/early dismissal may not be on campus during their late arrival/early dismissal.

 4. Students who have failed a class need to meet with their counselor to discuss credit retrieval or summer school options (available for a fee) in order to stay on track for graduation.

 5. The Course Description Book is a wealth of information to help students choose courses based on their future education and career goals.
 During registration students should carefully read course descriptions when choosing their alternate courses since most students will end up with at least one of their alternates.

-- Is missing a graduation requirement - Priority is given to juniors and seniors.
+- Missing a graduation requirement - Priority is given to juniors and seniors.

-- Is misplaced in a sequential class (example - in Art 2 but did not pass Art 1).
+- Misplaced in a sequential class (example - in Art 2 but did not pass Art 1).

-- Is completely missing a class or period in his/her schedule.
+- Completely missing a class or period in his/her schedule.